Academic Integrity and Misconduct Policy

 Any person may report a complaint of academic misconduct by a faculty member, student or HDR candidate to the relevant lecturer, subject coordinator or Program Director, Head of School or relevant supervisor.

-Disciplinary action for academic misconduct will be taken in accordance with the following principles:
+Sanctions for academic misconduct will be applied in accordance with the following principles:

-• academic misconduct of staff will be escalated from the faculty member’s manager to AC’s Vice President Academic for judgement and disciplinary action.
+- academic misconduct of staff will be escalated from the faculty member’s manager to AC’s Provost for judgement and sanction.

 Responsible for implementation